pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 It offers a service to the network as a whole in the sense that it makes the network healthier by rebalancing the capacity.
 It is essentially a worker that can be run by anyone.
-It can be run by a payment hub but it might as well be a thrid party that runs such a service.
-It would do this because it is financially incentivized to do so.
+If there is enough financial incentivization, there might be third parties that start running such a service on the network.

 ## Ephemeral Accounts

 Ephemeral accounts are basically balances that are kept off-chain by the payment hubs.
-These accounts can be used as payment method to **all existing payable RPC requests we already support**.
-It is important to note that these accounts are fully entrusted with the host.

 Instead of all payments being required to come from either a siacoin input or by being paid through the file contract, we will add an option to spend from an ephemeral account.
-In order to instead accept an outsourced payment from such an ephemeral account the sender must supply a signature from the pubkey for that account.
+In order to spend from such an account, the sender must supply a signature from the account's pubkey.
+We intend to have all payable RPCs payable by this new payment method.

-The host can at any point in time go offline and run away with the money you have entrusted with it.
+It is important to note that these accounts require fully trusting the host.
+The host can at any point in time go offline and run away with the money.
 We protect ourselves by using packetized payments, the amounts of money we entrust with a host are very small.
 Usually not more than the price of a partial download.
-In theory however these accounts could hold as much as the funder is willing to put at stake.
+In theory however these accounts could hold as much as the funder is willing to put at risk.

-Seeing as these ephemeral accounts can be used as a payment method, it will become trivial to tell hosts to forward payments to other hosts.
-This forms the basis of payment routing and enables pre-payment of actions in behalf of somebody else.

-I, Alice, could share my public key with Bob.
-I would then prefund money on that account and forward it through to the appropriate host.
-Bob can then contact said host and perform actions on it that require payment, seeing as he is the owner of a pre-funded ephemeral account and can prove this ownership.

-These accounts can be funded through an RPC request.
-Please note you can not withdraw from an ephemeral account.
-Seeing as we use packetized payments and the amounts are, or at least should be, very small, withdrawing is not possible.
+This new payment method is at the very base of payment routing.
+By adding an RPC to fund these accounts, and an RPC to forward payment to another host, we create all tools to route payment through the network.

+Using this payment routing network, you can pay hosts with which you don't share an immediate payment link, or you can pre-pay a host in behalf of somebody else.

+For example:

+I, Alice, can fund my account I have with Bob and tell him to forward payment to Carol.
+I do not have a direct connection with Carol, however I do want to download some data she's hosting...

+or

+I, Alice, can fund Carol's account on Bob because I have some data hosted on Bob I wish to share with Carol.
+Carol can now just download that data from Bob seeing as I've essentially prepaid the download for her.

 ## Routing

 The most important part of a payment channel network is its routing algorithm.
 Existing payment channel routing protocols have two main hurdles to overcome.
 First, they attempt to route payment in an atomic fashion.
-Second, they fail to keep payment channels balanced.
+Second, they fail to keep the channels balanced.

 We plan to side-step these two main problems by having packetized payments, and keep the payments very small w/regards to average channel capacity.
 Further more